frabjous/jhap-templates/documentation/typesetting_guide.md

 This means that whenever a unicode character is used in a source document, pdflatex must be specifically "taught" what to do with it by supplying a LaTeX command that yields the same result.

-The JHAP LaTeX template includes commands that do this for common logical, mathematical, and set theoretic symbols, Greek letters, and more.
+The JHAP LaTeX template includes commands that do this for common logical, mathematical, and set-theoretic symbols, Greek letters, and more.
 This file can be viewed on GitHub [here](https://github.com/frabjous/jhap-templates/blob/main/templates/unicode.latex).
 The list covers the characters that appear in OGE's unicode character insertion widget (press `Alt-u`) and a few more.
 However, the unicode standard currently defines nearly 300,000 characters, and is expected to grow.
 It is not practical to define them all, and difficult to completely predict in advance which ones will be used by our authors.

 If a document includes a unicode character not on the list, the LaTeX to PDF compilation will fail, and show an error about the undefined character.